jrebecchi/React-Web-Media-Player/CONTRIBUTING.md

 - `npm test` will run the tests once.

-- `npm run test:coverage` will run the tests and produce a coverage report in `coverage/`.
+- `npm run test:coverage` will run the unit and integration tests and produce a coverage report in `coverage/`.

-- `npm run test:watch` will run the tests on every change.
+- `npm run test:watch` will run the unit and integration tests on every change.

+- `npm run test:end2end` will run the end to end tests performed on Chrome with Selenium.
+In order to work, you will need to have Chrome installed on your machine and to run the local demo server in another terminal by taping `npm start`.

 ## Building